corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 ### When a CorDapp needs changes

-After a rotation, the `Party` and `PartyAndCertificate` objects for the rotated identity are **not equal** to the objects created before the rotation, because the underlying public key has changed.
+After a rotation, the `Party` and `PartyAndCertificate` objects for the rotated identity are **not equal** to the objects created before the rotation.
+The underlying public key has changed.
 Any logic that compares a key or certificate directly, including comparisons against values stored in vault states, can therefore break.

 The node absorbs most of this automatically: